-The example shown on the TMQUEUE (5) reference page shows how alias service names can be included when the server is built and specified in the configuration file.
-The sample program in "A Sample Application" on page A-1, also specifies an alias service name.
+The example shown on the TMQUEUE(5) reference page shows how alias service names can be included when the server is built and specified in the configuration file.
+The sample program in A Sample Application also specifies an alias service name.